ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 “So what do you like to do kid?”, he asked.
 I looked up.
 “Not sure.
 I kind of like working with my hands.”
 I said.
 “Nah”, he cut in, “you got better things coming, kid.
 You don’t want to be like me, or these guys.
 Look at us”.
 I cringed inside, pegged as 'other'.
 But he had a point.
 Damage control - I wasn't ready to admit that I wanted to do science - that would just confirm how different I was.
-No, too high-falutent.
+No way, too high-falutent.
 I’d never bridge the gap.
 Engineering seemed like a good middle-ground for connection.
 “I mean that I like to build things” I said.
 “That’s good, kid” he said.